pojeda/my-first-repo/README.md

-## Example for working with remotes
+## Example for working with R GitHub inte*gration using SSH
+## from my local computer